-I wouldn’t know that I could be both Clark Kent and Superman, I’d just be Clark.
+I didn't know that I could be both Clark Kent and Superman, I thought I'd just be Clark.

 You need to have a dream, a purpose, and a plan.
 I guarantee you that when you exceed your own limatations, you will grow from it.
 I promise you that if you go beyond what you think you can do, you’ll grow.
 I can tell you from being there, that if you risk it, it will be worth it.
 Whether you succeed or fail, you will win, because you’ll grow.
 You’ll learn who you are and over time, win the greatest award of all, the mastery of one’s self.

 Wherever your bed is, where ever your weaknesses lay, where ever your silences are louder than the world, I want you to know that where you are isn’t who you are.
 That your present circumstance isn’t the permanent one.
 You are on the precipice life, like I was at that doorway.
 You can either run inside and hide, or you can run and fight.

 Run, run like your life depends on it, because it does.
 Run like hell and don’t look back.
 Run towards your fears, not away from them, and they will never haunt you again the same way again.
 Whether you run to hide or you run to fight; you’re gonna be running.
 Whether you are running from your fears or towards them, you’re running.
 So run to your dreams and run for your purpose.
 Run to let the world know you will not going silently into the night.

 My burden, my story, isn’t yours, but I know one thing- you have the power to write your own story.
 You have the power to dream, the power to feel deeply, to create, and you have the power to change the world if you’ll only run out of the darkness and into the light.